Extended-Thunder/send-later/index.md

 -   If you check "Cancel recurrence upon reply", then Send Later watches for incoming messages that are replies to recurring messages you've scheduled, and if a reply is received, then Send Later automatically deletes the recurring message from your Drafts folder.
+    **Note:** This is only guaranteed to work if Thunderbird is running when the reply is received.
+If you receive a response while offline, Send Later may not be notified about it when you go online again, and therefore the draft message may not be deleted and recurrence will continue.

 Here are some things to keep in mind about recurring messages: